adityab079/adityab079/README.md

 🎓 I have completed my Masters in Software Engineering at Arizona State University, USA, after completing my Bachelors in Computer Engineering from University of Mumbai, India.

-✨ When I'm not thinking about tech, I'm probably playing Chess or the Piano, or probably reading some Jack Reacher novel.
+✨ When I'm not thinking about tech, I'm probably playing Chess or the Piano, or reading some Jack Reacher novel.

 <br/>